 So you wanna look like this?
 Well, bad news: there’s only one Jamie Bower in the world and chances are, you’re not him.
 But I can help you out with that sweet, sweet Seraph Blade.

 You can commission a blade from me.
-Just check out my price list, decide on the style you want, and send me an email at ekincaidwrites (at) gmail (dot) com.
-Each blade is made to order and is individually hand carved so please allow for a few weeks of crafting time.
+Here’s my Etsy shop!
+Or you can email me at email@example.com to ask about custom orders.
+Each blade is made to order and is individually made by hand so please allow for a few weeks of crafting time.

 Things You Will Need